To minimize potential exposure to influenza (flu) & other viruses, precautions are in effect until further notice.

 A patient’s plan of care, which includes length of radiation treatment, will depend greatly on many variables, including type of cancer, stage, location, other health factors and any other cancer treatment the patient may be undergoing.
 To say radiation during surgery would, with certainty, allow you to finish treatment faster is inaccurate.
 Patients should also know that faster doesn’t always mean better in cancer treatment.
 We want to be sure patients are receiving the right course of treatment to produce the best possible outcome.

 The Hall-Perrine Cancer Center does, however, also offer options to reduce treatment times and do so in a safe and proven way for the righti candidates.
-High-Dose Rate MammoSite® treatment, where a radioactive "seed" is placed within the breast to closely target the tumor, is an option that can reduce treatment from six weeks to five days.
+High-Dose Rate MammoSite® treatment is a form of brachytherapy, where a radioactive "seed" is placed within the breast to closely target the tumor, is an option that can reduce treatment from six weeks to five days.
 This treatment is standard of care and proven to produce quality outcomes, like external radiation therapy.
 MammoSite® is a great option for patients that fit certain criteria and is proven to be effective in both outcomes and in reducing treatment time.

 No. The amount of radiation given for a care plan that includes inter-operative radiation therapy (IORT) is, in most cases, equivalent to traditional radiation treatment plans and is given while the patient is still under anesthesia.
 Depending on the treatment plan, eligible patients may or may not need to undergo additional radiation therapy at a later date.